-Particulars Details Period With effect from January 1, 2021 till March 31, 2024, liable to retire by rotation Basic salary ₹ 7,00,000/- per month with effect from April 1, 2021 to March 31, 2024 Commission on As may be decided by the Board of Directors on the recommendation of Nomination, Remuneration and Profits Compensation Committee for each financial year calculated with reference to net profits of the Company, subject to the overall ceiling stipulated in Section 197 and 198 read with Schedule V of the Companies Act, 2013 payable at such intervals, as may be decided by the Board of Directors Other perquisites Company's contribution towards Provident Fund, Gratuity and Encashment of accumulated Leaves as per rules of the company.
-The Gratuity shall not exceed an amount equal to half month's salary for each completed year of service.
-However, all these shall not be included in the computation of the ceiling on perquisites to the extent these either singly or put together are not taxable under the Income Tax Act.
-Company's Car for use on Company's business purpose with chauffeur and telephone at residence and Mobile phone will be provide but shall not be considered as perquisites.
-Personal long distances calls and use of car (if any) for private purpose, shall be billed by the company.
-Reimbursement of actual medical expenses incurred in India and abroad for self and family.
-The total cost of travel to and fro and also for the stay in the foreign country of the patient, an attendant and medical supervision, if required, shall be borne by the Company.
+Particulars Details Period With effect from January 1, 2021 till March 31, 2024, liable to retire by rotation Basic salary ₹ 7,00,000/- per month with effect from April 1, 2021 to March 31, 2024 Commission on Profits As may be decided by the Board of Directors on the recommendation of Nomination, Remuneration and Compensation Committee for each financial year calculated with reference to net profits of the Company, subject to the overall ceiling stipulated in Section 197 and 198 read with Schedule V of the Companies Act, 2013 payable at such intervals, as may be decided by the Board of Directors 2013 payable at such intervals, as may be decided by the Board of Directors Company's contribution towards Provident Fund, Gratuity and Encashment of accumula rules of the company.
+The Gratuity shall not exceed an amount equal to half month's completed year of service.
+However, all these shall not be included in the computation perquisites to the extent these either singly or put together are not taxable under the Inco.
+Company's Car for use on Company's business purpose with chauffeur and telephone Mobile phone will be provide but shall not be considered as perquisites.
+Personal long duse of car (if any) for private purpose, shall be billed by the company.
+Reimbursement of actual medical expenses incurred in India and abroad for self and fam of travel to and fro and also for the stay in the foreign country of the patient, an atten supervision, if required, shall be borne by the Company.

 Club Memberships: Subscription or reimbursement of membership fees for two clubs in India and/or abroad, including admission and life membership fees.
 Leave Travel Allowance (LTA) including Domestic and Foreign travel.
 Other benefits as per rules of the Company